Family-based immigrant visas and sponsoring a relative

 • The spouse and unmarried children of legal permanent residents (Green Card holders).
 These include:

-• F2A visas for spouses and unmarried children under age 21
+• F2A visas for spouses and unmarried children under the age of 21

 • F2B visas for unmarried children who are 21 years of age or older